 “An apartment, yeah.
 My sister was kind enough to find one for me.
-Of course she made me walk my ass there, but she’s paying my way until I get a job.
-It’s not that great, but whatever.”
+She’s paying my way until I get a job.
+It’s not that great, but it’s something.”

 “About eight months ago.”
-I laughed.
+I spat out a short laugh.
 “I probably have more important things to be doing than going out to bars, but endless job rejections have put me in a foul mood of late.
 I needed Messia’s renowned cocktails to raise my spirits.”

 “Yeah, this place has some damn good bartenders.
 One of them apparently won an award or some shit a few years ago for an original mix.
-But…” Silo’s posture turned rigid again, and he sat upright.
+But…” He began fidgeting again.
 “I’ll make you a deal.
-A free fuck for a place to stay.
-One per day, if you want.”
+You get to fuck me, I get to stay with you.”
 He rubbed the back of his neck and turned away.
 “Sorry, that sounded bad.
 It’s just that this friend of mine doesn’t want me around anymore.
 I’ll make good on that deal too, swear.”

 I almost laughed, but then I saw the hard iron stare Silo was shooting at me.
 He’s serious!
 “What, are you upgrading from a criminal to a whore?”